This Discussion channel is currently closed.

 Default_avatar

-Loni Kemp over 6 years ago
+Loni Kemp about 7 years ago

 I recommend that the PUC should investigate the methods used to calculate solar fees in cases where utilities want to impose them, and in addition I believe fees on distributed solar producers should not be allowed at all.